jurajbujdoso/pluto-revD-tcxo-replacement/README.md

 soldering paste, I prefer one wit Au https://www.aliexpress.com/item/1005004654324980.html?spm=a2g0o.order_list.order_list_main.5.22fe1802wc04Tj

+# Procedure

+Use the heat resistant tape and create a mesh next to the oscilator.
+Oscilator is located on back side of pluto device.

 ![Tux, the Linux mascot](pred.jpg)
 ![Tux, the Linux mascot](odobrane.jpg)
 ![Tux, the Linux mascot](po-vymene.jpg)